jeromede/rtc.pa/README.md

 # Status

-Reading a project area to a file (and directory for attachments) works.
+Reading from a project area to a file (and to a directory for attachments) works.

-Writing is still in development (barely usable yet).
+Writing to another project area from the previous file and directory works.

+## Still to do

+- change automatic links to work items in summaries and comments to that they point to the new item number, not the old one.

 # What